okotaku/diffengine/README.md

 ![img](https://github.com/okotaku/diffengine/assets/24734142/e4576779-e05f-42d0-a709-d6481eea87a9)

-4. **Inference with diffusers.piptline**: Once you have trained a model, specify the path to the saved model and utilize it for inference using the `diffusers.pipeline` module.
+4. **Inference with diffusers.pipeline**: Once you have trained a model, specify the path to the saved model and utilize it for inference using the `diffusers.pipeline` module.

 ```py
 import torch